‘We’d simply had enough’: Lead crime scene tech describes grisly scene to jurors

 “It was clear that these people were murdered,” Brumett said in the taped deposition.
 “They were stabbed multiple times.
 To say in what order, I couldn’t do that.
 I couldn’t say what led up to that.”

-A pathologist previously testified Thursday that one of the children, Carter, appeared to have tried to fight off his attacker, suffering wounds to his arms and hands suggesting he defended himself.
+A pathologist previously testified Thursday that one of the children, Carter, appeared to have tried to fight off his attacker.
+Sarah Zent did as well, he said.
+Both suffered wounds to their arms and hands suggesting they defended themselves.

+Jurors were shown more photos of the scene as crime scene technician Michelle Iden testified and had to identify each body one-by-one in the photos.

+They were shown Ashton Zent against a wall and covered in a blanket, his feet sticking out the end.
+They were shown his sister, Aubree Zent, clothed in only a diaper.
+And they were shown Carter, wearing only trousers, lying across from his mother.

 If Hancz-Barron is convicted, there will be another trial with the same jury in which prosecutors will argue he needs to be sentenced to life in prison without the possibility of parole, which is a procedure that is required by Indiana state law.